camunda/camunda-docs-manual/content/update/minor/716-to-717/_index.md

 # Spin configuration options

 Version 7.17 introduces configuration properties for the Spin `DomXmlDataFormat` module.
-The `DomXmlDataFormat` configuration properties provide options to toggle External XML Entity (XXE) processing, as well as secure processing for the Spin XML parser.
+The `DomXmlDataFormat` configuration properties provide options to toggle **External XML Entity (XXE)** processing, as well as secure processing for the Spin XML parser.

-By default, we disabled XXE processing, and enabled secure processing of XML documents, to protect the Spin XML parser against [XXE attacks](https://en.wikipedia.org/wiki/XML_external_entity_attack) and [Billion laughs attacks](https://en.wikipedia.org/wiki/Billion_laughs_attack).
+By default, we disabled XXE processing, and enabled secure processing of XML documents to protect the Spin XML parser against [XXE attacks](https://en.wikipedia.org/wiki/XML_external_entity_attack) and [Billion laughs attacks](https://en.wikipedia.org/wiki/Billion_laughs_attack).

 You can restore the old behavior by passing the appropriate [configuration properties to the Spin process engine plugin][spin-config].

 [spin-config]: {{< ref "/user-guide/data-formats/configuring-spin-integration.md#configuration-properties-of-the-spin-plugin" >}}
-   section.
-4. Deploy the new and configured standalone web application to the server.